Internet celebrity

-Internet celebrities often function as lifestyle gurus who promote a particular lifestyle or attitude.
-In this role, they are crucial influencers or multipliers for trends in genres including fashion, cooking, technology, traveling, video games, movies, Esports, politics, music, sports, and entertainment, etc. Internet celebrities may be recruited by companies for influencer marketing to advertise products to their fans and followers on their platforms.
+Certain internet celebrities may function as lifestyle gurus promoting a particular lifestyle or attitude.
+In this capacity they act as key amplifiers of trends across various genres including fashion, cooking, technology, travel, video games, movies, esports, politics, music, sports, and entertainment.
+As part of influencer marketing, companies and organizations may enlist internet celebrities to advertise their products to their fan base and followers on their respective platforms.

 History

-In 1991, with the wide public availability of the Internet and the World Wide Web, numerous websites were created to serve as forums for topics of shared interest.
-In some areas, this allowed users to get advice and help from experienced users in that field, which helped boost the type of information that was typically lacking in mainstream print media or corporate websites.
-Dedicated social media sites arose from these, where users could create profiles and make friends with other users; the first instance was SixDegrees.com in 1997.
-Similarly, websites that supported blogging surfaced around 1997, and gave a means for users to post long-form articles and stories of their own.
-Since then, forums, social media, and blogging have become a central part of communication, social life, businesses, and news publishing.
-Popular social media platforms include Facebook, Instagram, Snapchat, TikTok, Twitter, WeChat, and WhatsApp.
+In 1991, the Internet and the World Wide Web became widely available, leading to the creation of numerous websites dedicated to shared interests.
+These forums allowed users to seek advice and help from experienced individuals in their field, increasing the availability of information beyond mainstream print media and corporate websites.
+Dedicated social media platforms emerged from these developments, providing users with the ability to create profiles and connect with others.
+SixDegrees.com pioneered this concept in 1997.
+Additionally, websites supporting blogging emerged around the same time, allowing users to publish long-form articles and stories.
+Since then forums, social media and blogging have transformed into integral components of communication, social interaction, business and journalism.
+Popular social media platforms include Facebook, Instagram, YouTube, Reddit, Twitch, Snapchat, TikTok, Twitter, Discord, Viber, WeChat, and WhatsApp.